learn-co-students/technical-coach-shift-overview-learn-experts-testing-batch/README.md

 The `#virtual-box` channel contains lots of useful information for VirtualBox, software that allows students to run a virtual machine on their computer if they're not using OSX.
 This channel has links to available resources, videos and the Github docs with fixes to the most common known issues.

 ## Qbot
-`Qbot` is the helpful Slack bot that manages who's on shift and the questions queued for screen share.
+`Qbot` is the helpful Slack bot that manages who's on shift and the questions queued for screenshare.
 We reference some of these commands in this curriculum track.
 You'll be using these commands frequently on shift, so please [check out the full documentation for qbot here](https://github.com/flatiron-labs/technical-coach-resources/blob/master/qbot.md).

 ## Categories of Questions
 You'll see three categories of questions on AAQ - **Requires Action**, **Active Questions** and **Inactive Questions**: